List of River City characters introduced in 2024–2026: Carly McLeish

+Simon Mack

+Simon Mack is a fictional character from the BBC Scotland soap opera River City portrayed by James Young.

 Emma Gibson

 Emma Gibson is a fictional character from the BBC Scotland soap opera River City portrayed by Rachel Dick.

 Vivienne Barton

 Vivienne (Viv) Barton is a fictional character from the BBC Scotland soap opera River City portrayed by Simone Lahbib.
 Viv is a business owner who arrives in Shieldinch in the hope of reconciling with her son Tyler Foulkes (Cameron Fulton) after walking out on her marriage to Harry Foulkes (Jim Sturgeon) and her family over two decades ago.

 Chris Black

 Chris Black is a fictional character from the BBC Scotland soap opera River City portrayed by Graeme Dalling.

+Alice Linder

+Alice Linder is a fictional character from the BBC Scotland soap opera River City portrayed by Jasmine Main.

+Jodie Calvano

+Jodie Calvano is a fictional character from the BBC Scotland soap opera River City portrayed by Chloe Hodgson.